-Ship strikes are significant sources of mortality for the North Atlantic stock of right whales, and it is possible that right whales in the North Pacific are also vulnerable to this source of mortality.
-However, due to their rare occurrence and scattered distribution it is impossible to assess the threat of ship strikes to the North Pacific stock of right whales at this time.
-There is concern regarding the effects of increased shipping through the Arctic waters and Bering Sea with retreating sea ice, which may increase the potential risk to right whales from shipping.
+Ship strikes are a significant source of mortality and serious injury for the North Atlantic stock of right whales, and it is possible that right whales in the North Pacific are also vulnerable to this source of mortality.
+However, due to their rare occurrence and scattered distribution, it is impossible to assess the threat of ship strikes to the North Pacific stock of right whales at this time.
+There is concern regarding the effects of increased shipping through Arctic waters and the Bering Sea with retreating sea ice, which may increase the potential risk to right whales from shipping.